Omen-Cyber/chromeForensics/chromeCacheAnalyzer/README.md

 - **Cache Parsing**: Supports parsing of both Block File Cache and Simple File Cache formats.
 - **Metadata Extraction**: Extracts detailed metadata from cache entries, including request and response times, headers, and more.
-- **Data Export**: Exports extracted data to CSV and JSON formats for easy analysis and reporting.
+- **Data Export**: Exports extracted data to TSV and JSON formats for easy analysis and reporting.
 - **Modular Design**: Well-structured codebase with clear separation of responsibilities for easy maintenance and extension.

 ## Installation